arvissidorovs/cd-components/README.md

 # CD-Components

-A TypeScript-based custom web component library for building reusable UI components for CentraDraudze, with consistent styling and behavior.
+A TypeScript-based custom web component library for building reusable UI components for LiepajasCentraDraudze, with consistent styling and behavior.

 ## Table of Contents